weetmuts/beak/README.md

 @3 2017-07-01 08:23 2 months ago to s3_work_crypt:
 ```

+(If you type `beak history work:`, then it will use the configuration of your _rule_ to find
+the default directory for the history mount.
+Typically /home/you/Work/.beak/history)

+## Status of your _origin_ directory

 You can check the status of your configured _origin_ directories with:

 `beak status`

+## Removing old backups

 After a while you probably want to remove backups to save space.